harm-less/ipmi-apps/README.md

 ---

+## Voorbeeld Applicatie
+This application is an empty shell that contains all the functions you can use within the IPMI system.
+It also contains a small guide to get you started.

 ## Lifting Tiles
 This is a small application which flips tiles when you walk over them revealing images of certain companies.